Cellular subalgebras of the partition algebra

 \begin{thm} The quasi-partition algebra is a cellular algebra. \end{thm}

-\begin{proof} By~\cite[Lemma~2.2]{DO14}, the basis of $\mcQ\mcP_n(\beta)$ is triangular with respect to refinement of set partitions.
-Furthermore, when we refine any block on the top, we must decrease the number of propagating blocks.
-Thus, by the argument of Proposition~\ref{prop:cellular_triangle_basis}, we can ignore these.
-Therefore, we see that the top half diagram (the element of $V_k$ in the decomposition~\eqref{eq:partition_decomposition}) does not change for the terms we need to consider.
-We use the map $\widetilde{\iota}$ from Proposition~\ref{prop:cellular_triangle_basis} as the anti-involution, which simply reflects the diagram indexing the basis (like for the usual partition algebra).
-Hence, this satisfies the conditions for an interated inflation~\cite{GP18,Xi99}. \end{proof}
+\begin{proof} By~\cite[Lemma~2.2]{DO14}, the basis of $\mcQ\mcP_n(\beta)$ is triangular when expressed in the basis of $\mcP_n(\beta-1)$ with respect to refinement, denoted $\leq$, of set partitions.
+Furthermore, when we refine any block on the top, all of the vertices in that block will become isolated.
+Hence, we strictly decrease the number of propagating blocks when we perform any refinements of the top (the element of $V_k$ in the decomposition~\eqref{eq:partition_decomposition}).
+Therefore, in terms of~\eqref{eq:partition_decomposition}, we can express any basis element $\widetilde{\rho} \in \mcQ\mcP_n(\beta)$ as an element $\mcP_n(\beta-1)$ by